php-fig/fig-standards/bylaws/008-psr-evolution.md

 #### PSR-11: the implementation

-On the other side, the implementing packages would be able to do a release cycle in the opposite fashion.
+On the other side, the consumers would be able to do a release cycle in the opposite fashion.
 The first release looks like this:

 ```php
 public function has($id);